vmware/kube-fluentd-operator/README.md

 </match>
 ```

-Notice how `filter` is used instead of `match` as descibed in[fluent-plugin-detect-exceptions](https://github.com/GoogleCloudPlatform/fluent-plugin-detect-exceptions).
+Notice how `filter` is used instead of `match` as described in[fluent-plugin-detect-exceptions](https://github.com/GoogleCloudPlatform/fluent-plugin-detect-exceptions).
 Internally, this filter is translated into several `match` directives so that the end user doesn't need to bother with rewriting the Fluentd tag.

 Also, users don't need to bother with setting the correct `stream` parameter. *kube-fluentd-operator* generates one internally based on the container id and the stream.